PSPC-SPAC-buyandsell/von_anchor/README.rst

 The indy-sdk mechanism presents a role engineering model for anchors specifying anchor smiths, (schema) origins, issuers, provers, and verifiers (plus anchor smiths and schema origins).
 The W3C model of https://www.w3.org/TR/verifiable-claims-data-model, roughly in alignment with the subset implementing credential operations, uses issuers, holders, and inspector-verifiers.

-The design of the von_anchor toolkit includes demonstration anchors as :ref:`demo_anchors` outlines.
+The design of the von_anchor toolkit includes demonstration anchors as above.
 In the context of the Alice story of https://github.com/hyperledger/indy-sdk/blob/master/doc/getting-started/getting-started.md, the von_anchor toolkit would allow for the development of:

 - the Steward anchor as an anchor smith
 - a Government anchor as an origin of schemata for transcripts and job certificates